tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 Also the `Product` entity configures a foreign key using the `ForeignKey` attribute.

-The relationship can be expressed using Fluent API too.
+The relationship can be expressed using Fluent API too and omitting the attributes.

 ```
 modelBuilder.Entity<Category>()